 False Alarms:

 - Panic buttons can be accidentally activated, leading to false alarms.
-It can strain emergency services or security personnel resources and potentially lead to fines or penalties in some cases.
+This can strain emergency services or security personnel’s resources and sometimes result in fines or penalties.

 -